mapninja/Earthsys144/Labs/Week_03/Editing_with_QGIS_Rewrite.md

 1. Use the **Add Point Feature** tool ![](images/20250328_152927_image.png) to place a point on each tree within the Farm property:
    - Toggle between the COG and Google Hybrid imagery for better identification.
    - Assign a unique `Tree_ID` to each tree (keeping in mind you set the field type to `Integer`).
+   - Remember to **save your edits** by toggling off editing mode and confirming the changes when prompted.

+## Tips & Tricks

 ### Adjusting symbology